-Lynette is a Licensed Professional Counselor (LPC) in North Carolina as well as a Licensed Mental Health Counselor (LMHC) in Florida.
+Lynette is a Licensed Clinical Mental Health Counselor (LCMHC) in North Carolina as well as a Licensed Mental Health Counselor (LMHC) in Florida.
 Throughout her 17-year career, she has successfully worked with adolescent and adult clients in a variety of settings, and she has extensive experience working with youth and their families.
 Lynette graduated from Loyola University Chicago with a Master’s Degree in Community Counseling.

 Lynette finds that an eclectic approach to therapy is beneficial.
 She draws on a combination of cognitive behavioral therapy, motivational interviewing, strength-based and solution-focused therapy modalities.
 Lynette provides individual and family therapy, specializing in areas related to self-esteem, depression, multicultural concerns, unresolved loss, anxiety, life transitions, individual autonomy, substance abuse, assertiveness training, boundary setting, teen issues and parent/child dynamics.